Skip to content

 Source: fourier/stdlib/reentrancy_guard.fou.

 A mutex flag that prevents a function from being re-entered during its own execution.
-Set the flag before any external call, clear it after.
+The flag is set before any external call and cleared afterwards.

 Storage